iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   path is allowed.
 It will override `xpath` defined in the corresponding DVC-file.
 See `dvc metrics show` for more details.

-- `--all` - list all metrics in the comparison, even those without changes.
+- `--all` - list all metrics, even those without changes.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.